 Roasted Spicy Maple Chicken Wings are tender, mildly spicy, and positively delicious!
-These chicken wings are roasted rather than fried, and topped with a homemade glaze made with 3 ingredients, make them not only so good – but healthier too!
+These chicken wings are roasted rather than fried, and topped with a homemade glaze made with 3 ingredients, making them not only so good – but healthier too!
 Perfect to serve on all game-nights!

 Organic chicken wings usually come in small packages with little chicken wings and drumsticks, about a pound in weight, and they come 12 to 14 in each package.
 It’s a brand called Smart Chicken and I found them in Harris Teeter.